 A: From the first days of Spirit Rock’s planning, we envisioned serving a growing community and we planned permanent structures accordingly.
-As Buddhism grows in America and takes root in Western culture, more and more people are seeking meditation training and access to the teachings of the Buddha.
-People are drawn to Spirit Rock because of the quality of our teachers and the diversity of our programs as well as its beauty, all conducive for practice.
+Spirit Rock has earned an international reputation in our twenty-five year history as a leading center for Dharma in the West.
+Buoyed by neuroscience research supporting the positive effects of timeless mindfulness meditation practices, Spirit Rock is at the root of this mindfulness movement and more and more people are coming to Spirit Rock for these foundational teachings and practices and because of the quality of our teachers and the diversity of our programs as well as its beauty; all conducive for practice.

 In order to meet the needs of our growing community Spirit Rock must move forward and finish the long-term plans for the retreat center so we can continue to offer retreat experiences as well as many programs that integrate the Dharma into our modern secular lives.